Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 The impact of \changes{$T$} on the \changes{ethical} comparison of designs depends on considerations around individual and collective ethics and potential conflicts between these two.
 As \citet[pg.
 775]{Tamura1994} express it, RAR ``represents a middle ground between the community benefit and the individual patient benefit'' and because of this ``it is subject to attack from either side''.
-This point has been well discussed and formally studied in the statistical literature (see \citet{Berry1995, Cheng2003, Berry2004} for some examples).
-Despite this, prevalence of a disease is almost never taken into account, neither in practice when designing trials nor in \changes{many methodological} articles comparing RAR from an ethical point of view. \citet{Lee2021} is \changes{a recent work attempting to address this}.
-They propose a utility function for the evaluation of RAR, which includes a penalty for assigning patients to the inferior arm while accounting for patient benefit both within and beyond the trial. \\[-12pt]
+This point has been well discussed and formally studied in the statistical literature (see \citet{Berry1995, Cheng2003, Berry2004}).
+Despite this, prevalence of a disease is almost never taken into account, neither in practice when designing trials nor in \changes{methodological} articles comparing RAR from an ethical point of view. \secondround{See} \citet{Lee2021, Metelkina2017} for \changes{recent attempts to address this}. \\